alizadina/mediumish/_posts/2024-08-04-how-to-turn-your-legacy-architecture-to-an-event-driven-system.md

 ---
 layout: post
-title: "How to turn your legacy architecture to an event-driven system"
+title: "Integrating APIs and Event Streaming: for fun and profit"
 authors: avinash
 categories: [Event-Driven Architecture, Kafka, Eventing, command processing, real-time, event driven workflows, saas]
 image: assets/blog-images/eventception/EventDrivenArchitectureAbstract.jpeg
 featured: true
 hidden: true
-teaser: Convert an existsing request-response architecture into an event-driven architecture with little to no code changes.
+weight: -10
+teaser: "How to progressively get the best out of RESTful and event-driven architectures."
 ---

 # How to turn your legacy architecture to an event-driven system